-Science Hack Day was happening the 30th and 31st August in Eindhoven, GASLAB TU/e.
-It brought together scientists, engineers, programmers, designers , creatours and thinkers during a 2-day setting to combine science and creation into the maker philiosophy.
-Since 2010, there have been more than 30 Science Hack Days across more than a dozen countries.
+Science Hack Day brings together scientists, engineers, programmers, designers , creators and thinkers during a 2-day setting to combine science and creation into the maker philosophy.
+Since 2010, there have been more than 40 Science Hack Days across more than a dozen countries.

 “Science Hack Day is inherently about mashing up ideas, mediums, industries and people to create spark for future ideas, collaborations and inspirations,” says Ariel Waldman, Science Hack Day’s global director.
 “Science should be disruptively accessible.
 Science Hack Day empowers people from a variety of backgrounds to explore, participate in and build new ways of interacting with and contributing to science.”

 What makes Science Hack Day so unique is its openness and community.
 Events are set up with local support, but with a global network of followers.
 Anyone with an idea could share the principle online or during a pitch, and find a team to elaborate the concept at the Science Hack Day.